Rat on city subway platform

 Vehicle owners — especially those who store their cars, vans, or RVs for extended periods — are also at risk for costly damage.
 It’s estimated that in the U.S. alone, mice and rats cause over $200 million in vehicle repairs each year.

-• Mouse droppings: Small, dark pellets near walls or hidden corners
+• Droppings: Small, dark pellets near baseboards or storage areas

 Back to blog